maar-ten/Serial-Image-Grabber/README.md

 Serial Image Grabber
 ===

-*grabs a collection of images from a web server*
+*grab a collection of images by url pattern*

 Usage
 ---
-Enter a url pattern in the search field of the extension and press enter.
+This is a Google Chrome browser extension.
+It adds an icon to your extension bar.
+When it is clicked a search field will appear.
+Enter a image url pattern in the search field and press enter.
 The extension will compile separate image urls from the pattern and display the images in a new browser tab.

 For example, if you enter the url pattern **http://www.somewebsite.com/image_[003-005].png** and press enter, a new tab will open up and display these images below each other: